Christopher Columbus High School (Miami-Dade County, Florida): National Championships

 Additionally, Columbus won the Miami Heralds All-Dade Boys' Major Sports Award in 2008 and 2009.

-Current head football coach Dave Dunn (American football) has led the team to two straight championships and former head football coach Chris Merritt (American football) was part of Team USA's coaching staff for the International Federation of American Football Junior World Championship in 2009.
+Current head football coach Dave Dunn has led the team to two straight championships and former head football coach Chris Merritt was part of Team USA's coaching staff for the International Federation of American Football Junior World Championship in 2009.
 One player from Columbus competed on the team, which won the tournament.

 Christopher Columbus' baseball program was ranked the number one baseball team in America during the 2009-2010 year.
 Currently, Columbus competes at the 8A division.